What is Interlibrary Loan?

 What kind of materials may NOT be requested via Interlibrary Loan?

-If more than 6 books are requested, a member of the Interlibrary Loan Team may ask to talk with you before they are requested.
+If more than 6 books are requested, we may ask to talk with you before they are requested.
 We do not want you to be overwhelmed with the amount of material received and not have proper time to use it.
 Some requests may not be processed because of costs involved, time needed for delivery, and/or copyright limitations.

-Check Citation Linker to see if the article is available in print in Funderburg Library or full text in any of our databases.
+If you find an article in a database that isn't full text, click Request through interlirarry loan.
+For known citations, check the A-Z List of Journals to see if the article is available in print in Funderburg Library or full text in any of our databases.
 If not, fill out the Article Request Form.
-If you are using one of the EBSCO databases, you can click on the Interlibrary Loan link to request it from there.

 The lending library sets the due date.
 Usually, the loan period is around 3-4 weeks.